orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 - The problem is not .. it's missing tools to think across fields.
-	- Most definitions and/or names of things assume some perspective.
-Make it hard to generalize.

 	- Similar to things like references: In
 	- It doesn't matter that you want a particular way to deal with your conflict free stuff, the solution is not only to isolate an environment, but just to be able to deal or handle when it arises. ; better way of phrasing this? single sentence?
 	- It's not just about being able to work with unique data, but also about what you do when that's not available ; restate some things from [[Project - Research towards Designs (2024)]]